Gardening

 Triangular garden hoe, simple spade shovel with a handle and a pitch fork.
 Most of my main garden tools were either my grandpa’s, thrifted or picked up used, but I’ll leave links here for you.
 I really love a pitch fork or narrow spade with a handle.
 It really helps grip the deep rooted, tough stuff.

-For my raised beds I like a good set of shorted handled tools like my spade, hand rake and weeder.
+For my raised garden beds, I like a good set of shorted handled tools like my spade, hand rake and weeder.
 This is a reasonably priced set of hand garden tools.
 When done using these for the raised beds, then the kids love picking them up to help in the gardens

 Last but certainly not least…we LOVE our leaf blower and use it on the daily in and around our busy garage in the summer!
 Also, it shares a battery with our Milwaukee weed trimmer!
 I love blowing dust, dirt, straw and all other things out of the garage.
-Is so much faster than our broom and can blow things out of spaces, that a broom can’t reach, like behind the freezers.
+It’s so much faster than our broom and can blow things out of spaces, that a broom can’t reach, like behind the freezers.

 We are faithful Fleet Farm goers.
 Since I was a kid, we’d always head to Fleet Farm after church to grab things for the farm and gardens!